 EPTA PIANO JOURNAL, UK

-After a number of years, as a performing artist GéNIA made a controversial and pioneering move away from the classical concert platform.
+After a number of years as a performing artist, GéNIA made a controversial and pioneering move away from the classical concert platform.
 She has collaborated with an eclectic range of artists and composers, particularly in the world of piano and electronics as an innovative composer and performer who has also crossed over into the world of pop music.
-She commissioned over 30 works for piano and electronics and premiered numerous works by contemporary composers: Gabriel Prokofiev, Howard Skempton, Hayden Parsey, Patrick Nunn, Max de Wardener, Mike McFerron, to name just a few.
-She also worked with the outstanding artists like the Brodsky Quartet, Andy Sheppard and Jason Yarde.
+She commissioned over 30 works for piano and electronics and premiered numerous works by contemporary composers including Gabriel Prokofiev, Howard Skempton, Hayden Parsey, Patrick Nunn, Max de Wardener, Mike McFerron, to name just a few.
+She has also worked with outstanding artists such as the Brodsky Quartet, Andy Sheppard and Jason Yarde.

 "GÉNIA MANAGES TO FIND A PLATFORM FOR CONTEMPORARY COMPOSITIONS WHILST GIVING HISTORIC PIECES A FRESH AIRING."

 GéNIA's recorded music career to date has seen the release of several ground-breaking records of contemporary music on various labels: